 Bertha, in her last years, preferred to be known by her nickname, Big Bertha, and used it to publicize her stage appearances and the honky-tonks that she managed in Spokane, Butte, and other cities.
 One reason for that decision is that it eliminated the necessity of having to explain the many married names she had accumulated.
 She was born in Kobylin, Prussia (now Poland), not far from Breslau.
 On one marriage record she listed her parents as David Schlesinger and Ernestine Frankel.
-She once gave an interview that offered a version of her early career, much of which can be verified:
+She once gave an interview that offered one version of her early career, much of which can be verified:

 “Fred” was Friedrich Kerkow, a partner in a very small bank in New York that served German-speakers.
 Fred’s story is that he first saw Bertha working as a cleaning woman, and was entranced by the pretty young girl.
 They married in November, 1870, when Bertha was still a teen.
 The marriage lasted many years; they moved together to Milwaukee in 1875 to open a millinery store–likely an ambition of Bertha’s more than Fred’s.
 Did Fred abandon her in Milwaukee?
 He never offered his version of events.
-In 1877, Bertha remarried to a traveling suspender salesman, John Heyman.
+In 1877, Bertha remarried to a traveling suspender salesman John Heyman.
 They maintained the millinery store in Milwaukee for a short while, but Bertha and Heyman moved to a more expensive residence, where Bertha soon gained a reputation for entertaining young German actresses and the men wishing to meet them.
 Unpleasant rumors caused Bertha and Heyman to decamp to New York City in the spring of 1880.

-On the way to New York from Chicago, Bertha struck up conversation with a Pullman palace train car conductor, and convinced him that she had many wealthy assets in need of management, and enticed him to quit his job and take over as her estate manager–but first she needed $1000 in cash to settle some matters.
+On the way to New York fro Chicago, Bertha struck up conversation with a Pullman palace train car conductor, and convinced him that she had many wealthy assets in need of management, and convinced him to quit his job and take over as her estate manager–but first she needed $1000 in cash to settle some matters.
 The conductor, Mr. Perrin, thought it was a good opportunity, and lent her the money.
 Upon arrival in New York, Bertha encamped in a series of luxury hotels and ran up bills, retaining a respected lawyer to advise her.
 Soon both the conductor, Mr. Perrin, and the lawyer, Mr. Botty, were forced to take legal action to recover the money and services they had invested in the pretend-millionairess.
 Mr. Botty was the person that Bertha later claimed had informed her that she was an heiress; while Mr. Botty claimed that she was the one that first contacted him.

 It was at the onset of this imposture and legal woes that husband number two, John Heyman, left Bertha.
-As Chief Byrnes mentions, there always seemed to be a shadowy male con man feeding Bertha’s ambitions by providing forged checks and phony bonds offered in security for cash; in New York, this figure had the name of “J. E. Cooms” (aka Coombs, Combs).
+As Byrnes mentions, there always seemed to be a shadowy male con man feeding Bertha’s ambitions by providing forged checks and phony bonds offered in security for cash; in New York, this figure had the name of “J. E. Cooms” (aka Coombs, Combs).
 When the pleas of Mr. Perrin and Mr. Botty were joined by a Mrs. Schlaarbaum of Staten Island, who claimed that Bertha had stolen jewelry from her boarding house, Bertha and Cooms fled to Canada.
-They were arrested there for perpetrating a fraud and retreated back to New York.
+They were arrested there for perpetrating a fraud and fled back to New York.

-Within a year, Bertha reappeared in San Francisco as “Bertha Stanley,” accompanied by a young man she introduced as a son, William H. Stanley (who may have been the same person as Dr. J. E. Cooms).
+Within a year, Bertha reappeared in San Francisco as “Bertha Stanley,” accompanied by a young man she introduced as a son, William H. Stanley (who may have been the same man as Dr. J. E. Cooms).
 In San Francisco, she approached a leader among the Jewish community, Rabbi A. J. Messing, whom she had known as a child in Prussia.
 She explained to the Rabbi that she had married a gentile, a Mr. Stanley of LaSalle, Illinois, now deceased.
-Mr. Stanley had left her a fortune, but she now desired to marry within her faith and asked the Rabbi’s help in finding a suitable husband.
+Mr. Stanley had left here a fortune, but she now desired to marry within her faith and asked the Rabbi’s help in finding a suitable husband.
 Messing introduced her to members of the Beth Israel synagogue, including his unmarried brother-in-law, Abraham Gruhn.
 Gruhn was entranced by Bertha, despite her now-ordinary looks and heavy girth.

 Detectives traced Bertha and Willie to San Antonio, Texas, where the pair was arrested.
 They were brought back to San Francisco to stand trial for larceny.
 Gruhn, who still had a soft spot for Bertha, tempered his testimony against her, forcing the prosecution to focus their efforts on Willie Stanley.
 The court proceedings attracted overflow crowds–a fact not unnoticed by Bertha.
 In the end, after prevailing in both a civil and criminal suit, she was acquitted; while Stanley was found guilty of obtaining goods under false pretenses, and was sentenced to just six months.

-During this period, reporters tracked down her first husband, Fritz Kerkow, who was now operating a popular cafe in Los Angeles.
+During this period, reporters tracked down her first husband, Fritz Kerkow, who was now operating a very popular cafe in Los Angeles.
 Bertha went to the cafe to meet him, and later only said that Kerkow had broken down in tears.